ParadiseTeamAF/MinecraftParadise/README.md

 We are a team of several people.
 We have myself @Toscanphoenix and two others able to help or answer general question in the [Discord](https://discord.gg/uBTH2W2).
 One of us will try to respond in a timely manner.

 ### Getting Started
-For our modpack you need at least on Program:
+For our modpack you need at least one Program:
  * [Twitch Launcher](https://www.twitch.tv/downloads)

 Additionally we recommend a Texture Pack because we have had problems with the Blood Altar and Chiseled Blood Runes.
 A fix will come as soon as possible